HPLT 3.0: Very Large-Scale Multilingual Resources for LLMs and MT. Mono- and Bi-lingual Data, Multilingual Evaluation, and Pre-Trained Models: Introduction

 We build on the open-source pipeline of the European academic consortium HPLT (High-Performance Language Technologies; \citealp{de-gibert-etal-2024-new,burchell-etal-2025-expanded}), a project that was funded under the Horizon Europe programme in 2022--2025.
 We revise and improve various of the sub-components, and apply the updated pipeline to a greatly enlarged collection of raw web data.
 This results in a massive pre-training dataset of high-quality texts in close to 200 distinct language--script combinations.
 We dub this novel resource \HPLT.
 The data comprises some 30 trillion sub-word tokens in total, of which close to half represent languages other than English.

-Following the examples of FineWeb and HPLT~2.0, we make this resource publicly available under permissive licenses.\footnote{\mbox{\url{https://hplt-project.org/datasets/v3.0}}} We further share the refined open-source processing pipeline, a novel multilingual evaluation framework, as well as various collections of language models pre-trained on \HPLT\ data.
-Finally, while our focus in this report is on the monolingual data and models, we also briefly report on ongoing work to derive novel bilingual datasets for 28 language pairs, provide associated machine translation models, and synthesize additional pre-training data for underrepresented languages by machine translation of very high-quality English documents.
+Following the examples of FineWeb and HPLT~2.0, we make this resource publicly available under the most permissive terms of use possible (see \sref{sc:ethics} below).\footnote{\mbox{\url{https://hplt-project.org/datasets/v3.0}}} We further share the refined open-source processing pipeline, a novel multilingual evaluation framework, as well as various collections of language models pre-trained on \HPLT\ data.
+Finally, while our focus in this report is on the monolingual data and models, we also briefly summarize ongoing work to derive novel bilingual datasets for 28 language pairs, provide associated machine translation models, and synthesize additional pre-training data for underrepresented languages by machine translation of very high-quality English documents.
 In our view, it is the totality of generally available and very large-scale resources and the documentation of the underlying processes that bears promise of ``democratizing'' the current LLM and MT landscape.
-In-depth technical and experimental details will be provided through appendices in a forthcoming extended version of this report.
+In-depth technical and experimental details are provided through the appendices.